RIKEN-BCIL/BCILDCMCONVERT/README.md

     `-- Studyinfo.csv
 ```

-Detailes of example outputs and contents of Seriesinfo.csv and Studyinfo.csv are desribed at [wiki][]
+Detailes of the example outputs and contents of Seriesinfo.csv and Studyinfo.csv are desribed at [wiki][]

 [wiki]: https://github.com/RIKEN-BCIL/BCILDCMCONVERT/wiki "wiki"